2017-18 Events Season

 You can view some of the past events hosted by Thomas Merton NYC here.

-And stay tuned for information to come about our monthly Merton Reading Group.
+Learn more about our upcoming monthly Merton Reading Group.

 Saturday, September 30, 2017, 2:00-4:00 p.m.